guvenfazli/NoSurrenderCaseStudy/README.md

 > _“Why should a user click 50 times to level up?”_

 - Added a **“Quick Upgrade”** button (appears if the user has enough energy)
-- With one click, the card gets upgraded as much as possible
+- With one click, the card gets updated one more level
-- **Progress bar animations** and **toast messages** provide instant feedback
+- **Toast message** provide instant feedback
 - Applied **debounce logic** on the UI to prevent spamming

 📸 _Example Screenshot_